-TRSA Clean Green certification requires a facility to implement enough Best Management Practices (BMPs) such that enough points are accumulated to meet the requirements established.
+TRSA Clean Green certification requires linen, uniform and facility services companies’ laundries to implement enough Best Management Practices (BMPs) such that enough points are accumulated to meet the requirements established.

-A facility can be certified as Clean Green by following one of two paths:
+Laundries enable their companies to qualify for Clean Green certification by following one of two paths:

 - Perform listed best management practices (BMPs) and achieve water and energy use standards in accordance with millions of laundry pounds produced as shown on the table